Synapticplastic/PET/README.md

 ### EXPORTING RESULTS TO DICOM:

-Open output in MRIcron to ensure burned-in is adequate of new nifti.

-1. To use in BrainLab/NeuroMate planning station must EXPORT `burnin.nii` AS DICOM
-2. Use 3Dslicer --> Module> DICOM  --> EXPORT as DICOM series --> Populate tag fields.
+Preview `burnin.nii` (e.g., in MRIcron) to ensure it is adequate.
+If this was to be used in BrainLab / NeuroMate, it must be exported as DICOM:

+1. Open 3D Slicer and launch Module > DICOM.
+2. Under "Loaded Data" panel, right-click and select "Create new subject" (optionally, rename).
+3. Right-click on the new subject and select "Create child study" (optionally, rename).
+4. Drag `burnin.nii` from your file explorer to the panel and move it to sit under the new study.
+5. Right-click on burnin and select "Export to DICOM...".
+6. In the "DICOM Export" window that appears, relevant tags need to be populated (e.g., PatientBirthDate, PatientID, PatientName, StudyDate) and export type selected as "Scalar Volume".
-3. You should now have a folder of DICOMs ready for use.
+7. You should now have a folder of DICOMs ready for use.
 Can put this on USB stick and use on planning software (Brainlab, Stealth, Neuromate). **It must be noted that any such use is purely experimental.**

 > Reference: Aslam S, Damodaran N, Rajeshkannan R, Sarma M, Gopinath S, Pillai A. Asymmetry index in anatomically symmetrized FDG-PET for improved epileptogenic focus detection in pharmacoresistant epilepsy.
 J Neurosurg.
 2022 Aug 5;138(3):828-836. doi: 10.3171/2022.6.JNS22717.
 PMID: 35932262